Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 This is where the conversation gets particularly interesting for those of us focused on gut health.
 Researchers have begun exploring systemic inflammation as a factor in RLS – and the gut appears to play a central role.

-A 2011 study published in Sleep Medicine found that 69% of RLS patients tested positive for small intestinal bacterial overgrowth (SIBO), compared to only 28% of general population controls and 10% of completely healthy controls.
+A 2011 study published in Sleep Medicine, opens in a new tab found that 69% of RLS patients tested positive for small intestinal bacterial overgrowth (SIBO), compared to only 28% of general population controls and 10% of completely healthy controls.
 The same study found that 28% of RLS patients met criteria for irritable bowel syndrome (IBS), compared to just 4% of controls.

 The researchers proposed several hypotheses for this connection: